WHAT IS GALACTOSEMIA?

 Galactose is found in dairy products and certain other foods, but galactose is also naturally produced by the body (endogenously).
 This means that diet alone cannot prevent the long-term consequences of Galactosemia.
 A treatment for those living with Galactosemia is needed.

-There are about 3,000 individuals with Galactosemia (GALT) in the U.S. and ~3,500 individuals in the EU (GALT + GALK)
+There are about 3,300 individuals with Galactosemia (GALT) in the U.S. and about 3,500 individuals in the EU (GALT + GALK)

 Most patients with Galactosemia are under the age of 40, as newborn screening was not widely adopted until the 1980’s